fmrtl73/pxdocs/content/portworx-install-with-kubernetes/storage-operations/csi/enable.md

     CSI: "true"
 ```

-## Openshift installation:
+## Openshift installation

-You must add the `px-csi-account` service account to the privileged security context.
+If you are using Openshift, you must add the `px-csi-account` service account to the privileged security context.

 ```text
 oc adm policy add-scc-to-user privileged system:serviceaccount:kube-system:px-csi-account